Distinguished Service Awards

 There are nine awards including the following: Athlete of the Year, Adult Volunteer of the Year, Coach of the Year, Hall of Fame, Family of the Year, Local Program of the Year, Youth Volunteer of the Year, and Unified Champion School of the Year, and the Spirit of Special Olympics.

-Nominations are now open for the 2025 Distinguished Service Awards.
-It is never too early to nominate!
+Nominations are open for the 2027 Distinguished Service Awards!

 Athlete of the Year